$section = 'news_events'; ?> include "../../includes/header.php"; ?>

 Founded in 1842, Foley & Lardner is one of the oldest and largest law firms in America.
 The firm has more than 750 attorneys in 14 offices nationwide practicing in five departments: Business Law, Intellectual Property, Litigation, Regulatory, and Tax and Individual Planning.

 The firm's highly skilled intellectual property attorneys and law clerks constitute one of the largest and most sophisticated technology groups in an integrated, general-practice law firm in the United States.
 The list of clients using Foley & Lardner to fill their intellectual property legal needs ranges from small entrepreneurial start-up companies to large international and multinational corporations.
-Foley & Lardner attorneys provide solutions and successfully service the needs of clients around the
+Foley & Lardner attorneys provide solutions and successfully service the needs of clients around the world.

 From the boardroom to the courtroomon Capitol Hill or Embassy Row, in Hollywood, Silicon Valley, the global marketplace and beyondManatt, Phelps & Phillips offers valuable legal and business solutions where content, commerce, technology and policy connect.